Leah Williamson: Senior

-In November 2017, Williamson was called up the senior England squad.
-She made her debut for the senior team with six minutes left in a 2019 FIFA Women's World Cup qualifier against Russia in the team's 3–1 win.
-Williamson was part of the squad who won a 2–0 victory over Denmark at Banks’s Stadium in Walsall for one of their final friendly preparation matches for the World Cup.
+In November 2017, Williamson was called up to train with the senior England squad.
+She then travelled with the team to the 2018 SheBelieves Cup in the United States in March 2018, without being available for the squad, as part of the development pathway.
+On 8 June 2018, she made her debut for the senior team coming on for Walsh with six minutes left in their 2019 FIFA World Cup qualifier against Russia, which England won 3–1.
+She had her first senior start in September that year, in a 6–0 victory over Kazakhstan.

-Williamson was involved in the England squad that won in the 2019 SheBelieves Cup in USA, playing the final game, a 3–0 win over Japan.

-In May 2019, Ian Wright announced on social media that Williamson had been selected for the 2019 FIFA Women's World Cup squad.
-On being selected, Williamson said, "After the World Cup in Canada four years ago that’s what I set my sights on and all I’ve ever wanted to do is be a part of this team.
-I can’t be more thankful because I think I’m the luckiest girl in the world."
-Williamson made her World Cup debut from the bench in the Round of 16 match against Cameroon on 23 June 2019 in Valenciennes.
+She was part of the England squad that won the 2019 SheBelieves Cup, playing in the final game, a 3–0 win over Japan, and was part of the squad that defeated Denmark 2–0 in one of their final friendly preparation matches for the World Cup.
+She was then selected for the 2019 FIFA World Cup, with Ian Wright announcing her selection in May 2019.
+On being selected, Williamson said that she had aimed to go to a World Cup after seeing the previous edition in Canada, considering herself lucky to be called up.
+She made her World Cup debut from the bench in the Round of 16 match against Cameroon on 23 June 2019.
 Then-manager Phil Neville felt he did not use Williamson as much as he could have during the qualifiers and World Cup, putting in more experienced defenders and considering Keira Walsh crucial to the defensive midfield instead.

 Williamson scored her first England goal, an 86th-minute winner, in a 3–2 friendly win against the Czech Republic on 12 November 2019.